SciML/SciMLWorkshop.jl/docs/src/exercises/stiffbio_uncertainty.md

 ## (Optional) Part 8: Using Catalyst's Reaction Network DSL

-Catalyst.jl is a helper library for the DifferentialEquations.jl ecosystem for defining chemical reaction systems at a high leevel for easy simulation in these various forms.
+Catalyst.jl is a helper library for the DifferentialEquations.jl ecosystem for defining chemical reaction systems at a high level for easy simulation in these various forms.
 Use the descrption [from the Chemical Reaction Networks documentation page](https://docs.sciml.ai/Catalyst/stable/) to build a reaction network and generate the ODE/SDE/jump equations, and